ssfsx17/ffpnp/README.md

 [Official Discord for FF P&P](https://discord.gg/MtXQejs)

-- This Discord is shared with a [Class-less D&D](http://github.com/ssfsx17/skill20) campaign that I'm currently running.

 Current state: Tech Demo 2.
 Enough to run the game, but not a single thing is considered complete or well-balanced.

 Future conditions: